WU-RDS/RMA2023/_book/14-rmdIntro.md

 ##
 ## data:  streams_sd by online_advertising
 ## t = -7.9513, df = 196.55, p-value = 0.0000000000001418
-## alternative hypothesis: true difference in means is not equal to 0
+## alternative hypothesis: true difference in means between group no and group yes is not equal to 0
 ## 95 percent confidence interval:
 ##  -1317.1019  -793.5981
 ## sample estimates: